 Once we've canceled all the factors we can, we write out the new numerator and denominator (the unfactored versions) and look at their degrees.
 If it's too many degrees, we'll stay inside and eat cheese puffs.

 If the degree of the numerator is smaller than the degree of the denominator, there's nothing more to do.
 Think about fractions.
-There is no nicer way to write using fractions than .
-Similarly, there's no nicer way to write .
+There's no nicer way to write using fractions than .
+Similarly, there's no nicer way to write , since the top has a degree of 1 but the bottom is rocking a degree of 4.
 Of course, we could always put a "please" on the end of it, but this is one instance where manners don't matter.
 We're sure your parents would agree.

-If the degree of the numerator is at least the degree of the denominator, then we can use long division.
+If the degree of the numerator is greater than or equal to the degree of the denominator, then we can use long division.
 This will work almost exactly like it did earlier, except that now we can have non-zero remainders.
 Well, it was nice while it lasted.

 First, remember how this works with integers.